PhD in Finance

 • STAT 8720: Intermediate Mathematical Statistics II

-In the summer following the first year of study, students take FINANC 9001: Advanced Topics in Finance and are expected to make progress on an independent research project.
+In the summer following the first year of study, students are expected to make progress on an independent research project.

 Year 2: Fall Semester